imixs/imixs-saga/README.md

 This command will start a [Postgres container](https://hub.docker.com/_/postgres/) with a database named 'imixs-microservice'.
 This container can be liked to the Imixs-Microservice Container.

-### 2. Starting Imixs-Workflow
+### 2. Starting the Imixs-Microservice

 After the postgres database container started, you can run the imixs/imixs-microservice container with a link to the postgres container using the following command:

-	docker run --name="imixs-workflow" \
+	docker run --name="imixs-microservice" \
 			-p 8080:8080 -p 9990:9990 \
            -e WILDFLY_PASS="adminadmin" \
            --link imixs-workflow-postgres:postgres \
            imixs/imixs-microservice

-The link to the postgres container allows the wildfly server to access the postgress database via the host name 'postgres' which is mapped by the --link parameter.
+The link to the postgres container allows the wildfly server to access the postgres database via the host name 'postgres' which is mapped by the --link parameter.
 This host name is used for the data-pool configuration in the standalone.xml file of wildfly.

 You can access the Imixs-Microservice from you web browser at the following url: